xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sect_relatedworks} reviews prior studies on penetration testing and automation approaches, while Section~\ref{sec_background} introduces the fundamental concepts that underpin automated systems.
+Section~\ref{sect_relatedworks} reviews prior studies on pentest and automation approaches, while Section~\ref{sec_background} introduces the fundamental concepts that underpin automated systems.
 Section~\ref{sec_methodology} describes the architecture of the proposed xOffense framework, including its fine-tuned Qwen3-32B model, grey-box prompting strategy, and multi-agent orchestration.
 We describe the experimental settings and benchmark datasets, evaluation metrics in Section~\ref{sec_experiment}.
 In Section~\ref{sect_evaluation_n_results} empirical results on two benchmarks and real-world exploitation scenarios are reported and analyzed.
 Section~\ref{sec_threats} discusses potential threats to validity and their implications for generalizability.
+In Section~\ref{sec_ethicalconsideration}, we discuss ethical considerations and responsible use of the proposed framework, including potential misuse risks, deployment constraints, and implications for defensive cybersecurity research.
 Finally, Section~\ref{sec_conclusion} concludes the paper and outlines directions for future research.